 Apply to the Master of Studies in Law Program

-The MSL is an advanced graduate degree designed to enhance your career credentials by gaining legal knowledge without obtaining a juris doctor degree, sitting for the bar, or practicing law.
-With two years of relevant work experience or a graduate degree, a standardized test, such an a LSAT or GRE, is not required.
+The MSL is an advanced graduate degree designed to impart many benefits of a juris doctor degree without the concurrent time and financial investment.
+You’ll take classes alongside J.D. students who are studying to become lawyers, but focus on specialized areas to enhance or advance your career, all without sitting for the bar or actually practicing law.
+With two years of relevant work experience or a graduate degree, a standardized test, such as an LSAT or GRE, is not required.

 WHAT WE LOOK FOR